 What is more typical is either a fun family evening or inviting a few friends over for a small party.
 If you’re like me, you still want to make ringing in the New Year a special occasion.

-How to Throw a Kid Friendly New Years Eve Party
+How to Throw a Kid-Friendly New Year’s Eve Party

 Most families still have Christmas decorations up at New Year’s, but adding a few specialized items for the night is a good idea.
-The evening is often associated with sparkle; including silly hats with tinsel, noise makers and even glow sticks generates extra party atmosphere.
+The evening is often associated with sparkle; including silly hats with tinsel, noise makers, and even glow sticks generates extra party atmosphere.

 A build-your-own hot cocoa bar is a current cold weather favorite, but something like an ice cream sundae station or decorate-your-own cupcake feature works just as well.
-The idea is to give the kids something interesting to do and you’ll get extra points if they can eat it, too!
+The idea is to give the kids something interesting to do and you will get extra points if they can eat it, too!